 Puberty and Fertility

-The onset of puberty may begin as expected or be delayed.
+The onset of actual puberty may begin as expected or be delayed.
 Early pubertal development is often experienced normally with some breast development in girls and a degree of penile development in boys.
 However, the penis and testes rarely reach full development and menstruation in girls either does not start, is sporadic, or is very delayed, sometimes starting much later in adulthood.
 Some girls develop oligomenorrhea (infrequent menstrual periods) which is usually only intermittent spotting, but primary amenorrhea (absent menstruation) is slightly more common.
 A very small number of children with PWS are affected by precocious (early) puberty which can result in having a slightly advanced bone age.
 Treatment to suppress development may not be needed as pubertal advancement is usually not sustained.

 It was previously thought not possible for men or women with PWS to have children.
 There are no known cases of a man with PWS fathering a child, but there have been a handful of women with PWS who have had a baby.
 Without sex hormone treatment, fertility is unlikely, but current advice is that birth control should be considered for women with PWS who are sexually developed, even if menstruation is sparse and minimal.
 Similarly, males should also be counselled about the possibility of their own fertility if penile length and testicular volume is normal.
 Infertility in males is complex and it remains unknown if it is possible to correct.
 Multiple forms of hypogonadism have been observed involving testicular dysfunction and various hormone deficiencies.
 If fertile, those with PWS by deletion have a 50% chance of their baby being born with either Angelman syndrome if they are female, or PWS if they are male.
 Those with PWS by UPD would have every chance of having a healthy baby.